 4 parks, the park reserves or the trail corridors.
 Special recreational features often require a unique

 5 managing or programming effort on the part of the regional park implementing agency.

-6 As of 2018, there are eight special recreation features developed and open to the public:
+6 There are eight special recreation features developed and open to the public: (Table 3-5).